Do Baby Monitors Emit Harmful Radiation? A Science-Based Look

 Ionizing Radiation (Dangerous): X-rays, UV rays.
 These have enough energy to break DNA bonds and cause cancer directly.

 Non-Ionizing Radiation (Debated): Radio waves, WiFi, Baby Monitors, Microwaves.
 These don't have enough energy to break bonds, but they can cause heating (thermal effects).
-The debate is whether they have *non-thermal* biological effects over long periods.
+The debate is whether they have *non-thermal* biological effects over long periods; a 2018 study in Environmental Health Perspectives, for example, examined wireless radiation brain dose and memory in adolescents.

 Precautionary Principle: Since babies have thinner skulls and developing systems, many experts recommend minimizing exposure even if "harm" isn't proven.